dice-group/IGUANA/docs/configuration/ahead-of-time-compilation.md

 The `native-image` tool also requires some additional libraries to be installed on your system.
 The further prerequisites can be found [here](https://www.graalvm.org/latest/reference-manual/native-image/#prerequisites).

-The default target architecture for the native binary is `x86-64-v3`.
+The default target architecture for the native binary is `x86-64-v3` (Intel Haswell and AMD Excavator or newer).
-This and other settings can be adjusted in the `pom.xml` file of this project.
+This and other settings can be adjusted in the `pom.xml` file.

 ## Compilation